LifeSG/web-frontend-engine/CONTRIBUTING.md

 ### **1. Creating a branch**

-Now that you are starting off, first create a branch following these conventions:
+Now that you are starting off, first create a branch with a short and easy description in **kebab-case** e.g. `update-navbar-style`

--   If you have a ticket, `<ticket_num>-a-short-description` (e.g. `MOL-1234-fix-navbar`)
--   If you do not have a ticket, `just-a-short-description` (e.g. `fix-navbar`)

-> Note that branches are to be created in kebab-case

 <a id="adding-components"></a>
 <br />

 ### **2. Adding components**

+There are two kinds of components: `fields` and `elements`.

+Fields are components that add values to the form, i.e. they accept values that will get submitted.
+Examples of fields are `textarea`, `select` and `radio-button`.

+Elements are the opposite, they do not have values and are typically used for layouts and messages.
+Examples are `div`, `h1` and `alert`.

-Components are to be added in the `src/components` directory in a structure like this
+These components are to be added in their respective directories (`src/components/fields` or `src/components/elements`) in a structure like this

 ```
 ├── src
    ├── __tests__
    └── components
+		├── elements
+		│	├── component-name
+		│	│   ├── component-name.tsx
+		│	│   ├── component-name.styles.tsx
+		│	│	├── index.tsx
+		│	│   └── types.ts
+		│	└── dir-2
+		└── fields
 			├── component-name
 			│   ├── component-name.tsx
 			│   ├── component-name.styles.tsx
 			│	├── index.tsx
 			│   └── types.ts
 			└── dir-2
 ```

 Where